-We must make sure our families and neighbors are filling out the census.
+Make sure our families & neighbors are filling out the census!

 The early preparation for the 2020 census has been yet another one of the struggles between Trump and the immigrant community.
 The Trump administration was adamant about the inclusion of citizenship question in the census.
 An accurate count of the census means that resources will be distributed to our communities fairly, anything else will result in further under serving black and brown communities.